99Shy/Portfolio/README.txt

 # Portfolio

-This is a personal tech portfolio to showcase my skil
+This is a personal tech portfolio to showcase my skills

 ## Table of Contents